Annual Lockout Tagout Audit: OSHA Requires It. We Make It Easy.

 The Annual LOTO Review Is Not Optional

-OSHA 1910.147(c)(6) requires employers to conduct a periodic inspection of the energy control procedure at least annually.
-The purpose of the inspection is to confirm that the procedure is current, accurate, and being followed correctly.
+1910.147(c)(6) requires employers to conduct a periodic inspection of each energy control procedure at least annually.
+The purpose: confirm the procedure is current, accurate, and being followed correctly.

 Most facilities that perform annual reviews do so informally with no documentation.
 When OSHA asks for your annual inspection records, informal reviews do not satisfy the requirement.